Bjørn Floberg: 2006–present

 In 2006, Floberg played the main villain in the crime thriller Uro, directed by Stefan Faldbakken.
 The film starred Nicolai Cleve Broch and Ane Dahl Torp, who were both nominated for Amanda Awards for Best Actor and Best Actress, respectively.
 The critical reception was overall good.
 Veteran critic Pål Bang-Hansen, who saw the film at Cannes Film Festival, enthusiastically exclaimed: "Bjørn Floberg is the foremost villain of Norwegian film.
 In this film he is more of an asshole than ever".
 Dagbladets Inger Bentzrud commended the actors, but noted that all of Cleve Broch, Floberg, and Ahmed Zeyan played similar roles in Uno.
 One particularly negative review came from Bergens Tidende, who gave the film a 2/6 rating, highlighting Floberg's performance as one of the few positive points.

 Following Uro, Floberg starred opposite Trond Espen Seim in Bitre Blomster (2007).
 This was the first in a series of films based on Gunnar Staalesen's crime novels.
 As chief inspector Jakob Hamre, he serves as a foil for shabby private investigator Varg Veum (Seim).
 The film received mixed reviews, although most reviewers agreed that the two leads, particularly Seim, delivered good performances.
 Initially, a total of six films were produced, four of them intended for direct-to-video release.
-The second theatrically released film in the series was Falne Engler (2008), directed by Morten Tyldum, with Floberg and Seim reprising their roles as Veum and Hamre.
+The second theatrically released film in the series was Fallen Angels (2008), directed by Morten Tyldum, with Floberg and Seim reprising their roles as Veum and Hamre.
 The film was very well received, and shortly after the premiere, the producers announced that an additional six films based on Staalesen's Varg Veum character would be made.
 Bjørn Floberg expressed his satisfaction with the films: "[The producers and directors] have set a new standard for this genre, and I would like to be a part of the continued development of the Varg Veum universe, together with the script writers, and not least Trond Espen, with whom I've had a very good cooperation".
 Production of the new films were scheduled to begin in August 2009.
 In 2010 he played alongside his long time film rival and personal enemy Stellan Skarsgård in the Norwegian black comedy A Somewhat Gentle Man.

 In 2011, Floberg received the Committee's Honorary Amanda Award during the annual ceremony at the Norwegian International Film Festival in Haugesund.